Quantum Correlations in the Minimal Scenario: Description of the Correlation Body

 \section{Description of the Correlation Body}

+A convex body is a compact convex set with nonempty interior.
 The convex body $\Qm$ has dimension four.
 Our aim is to describe it in every detail.
 Naturally, the geometric description will strain our $3$-dimensional intuition.
 As always, the solution is to build the geometric intuitions (German ``Anschauung'', visualization) on analytic notions, such as sections, projections, affine submanifolds, extreme points, and faces, which have clear definitions, but also on low-dimensional instances on which intuitions can be grounded.
 In the case at hand, the dimension gap is not too large, and we will see that some three-dimensional sections faithfully display important features of the four-dimensional body.
 We will also point out where this becomes too misleading.
 One general cautionary remark is that extreme points of a section usually fail to be extremal in the higher-dimensional body.

 This section is divided into subsections, which are organized by geometric features, from overall properties to the classification of boundary points and their explicit description, to the dual inequalities, and finally the quantum realizations.
 This is different from the logical ordering in a proof.
 A complete set of proofs will be given only later in \reff{sec:proofs}, which is accordingly organized in logical progression.